nafizjiwa/ReactQuestionAnswer/README.md

 ## CUSTOM COMPONENTS
 1. What is a React component?
 A function that returns React elements.
-(UI)
+(UI)</br>
-In React, a component is a reusable module that renders a part of our overall application.
+In React, a component is a reusable module that renders a part of our overall application. </br>

 2. What's wrong with this code?
 ```